The Conference sessions are listed below in alphabetical order. This information is subject to change until April 30, 2022.

-Session | Regular Session | Teaching Practice
+Session | Regular Session | Criminology and Law

 Session | Regular Session | None

-Session | Regular Session | Sociology Of Education
+Session | Regular Session | Sociology of Education

 More students are attending Canadian colleges and universities than ever before.
 With the dramatic increases in enrollment numbers and the diversity of students over the past two decades, equal opportunity within post-secondary education has become increasingly important.
 This session will not only focus on the under-representation of certain groups in higher education, but also the institutional policies and practices that influence the unequal educational experiences of enrolled student groups.
 Presentations are encouraged to speak to the deeper social problems that influence these challenges.
 To help inform the field of Sociology of Education in Canada this session will feature empirical research from both college and university settings.
 By the end of this session, presenters and audience members should come away with a better understanding of the challenges to equality of opportunity in higher education settings across Canada.